AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-neuroblastoma-04/references/README.md

 * `nbatlas-marker-genes.tsv`: TSV file with marker genes for cell types validation taken from the `NBAtlas` paper (<https://doi.org/10.1016/j.celrep.2024.114804>).
 This file was created with `../scripts/setup/prepare-nbatlas-gene-lists.R`
-* `nbatlas-label-map.tsv`: TSV file mapping corresponding NBAtlas reference labels at different labels of organization between lower-level and broader family groupings, where relevant, to support cell type annotation and visualization.
+* `nbatlas-label-map.tsv`: TSV file mapping corresponding NBAtlas reference labels at different levels of organization between lower-level and broader family groupings, where relevant, to support cell type annotation and visualization.
   * Families considered include `cDC`, `Monocytes`, `T cells`, and `NK cells`; for cell types which do not belong to a broader family, we specify the label
   * If a cell type does not belong to a family, we use the label itself as its family
   * Broader family groupings are also mapped to themselves to support visualization code